turingschool/front-end-curriculum/projects/module-1/hang-in-there-v2.md

 ### Functional Programing competency examples

 - Project makes use of the provided `createPoster` function, creating objects to encapsulate & store unique data
-- Team considers when and how to create poster objexts or update existing poster objects, coming to a clear and consistent decision
+- Team considers when and how to create poster objects or update existing poster objects, coming to a clear and consistent decision
 - Team effectively creates/accesses object properties when applicable
 - Team effectively invokes object methods when applicable